Swapnilbhattacharya/pwn.college_swapnilB/CitadelCTF-writeups.md

 - [hexed.it](https://hexed.it/) for hex editing.
 - Audacity for MIDI playback and analysis.

+ # 13._XOR_SLIDE
+ "You realise that a previous climber has set up a puzzle in what was otherwise an empty room, blocking the entrance to the next floor on the ceiling.
+You must slide the blocks forming the pyramid to create a path above."

+ ### My solve
+ **Flag:** `citadel{pyr4m1d+x0r}`

+ ### What I learned

  # 14.The Sound of Music
 The challenge required participants to track the digital footprints of a user named `citadweller` across various music platforms.
 The goal was to find three segments of a flag hidden on these platforms, which when combined would reveal the complete flag.
 This challenge tested OSINT focusing on the ability to gather information from public profiles and links shared by the user.